yuqi-liang-qiqi/SequenzoWebsite/docs/en/traminer-and-sequenzo/use_R_in_python_environment.md

 * Because some of these advanced categorical models (such as adjacent category models and continuation ratio models) are not available yet in Python.
 * After Sequenzo gives you a cluster membership table (who belongs to which trajectory type), you often want to run regressions to see what predicts cluster membership or vice versa.
 This is the most common practices in social sequence analysis.

+> **Note:**
+> In this tutorial, we demonstrate the model using multinomial regression in R for convenience, but actually you can already use Python to do it with ease (for instance with the `statsmodels` package).
+>
+> R offers additional packages and model families that may be useful for more advanced analyses, but here we only showcase the R version for demonstration purposes.
+>
+> For a Python-based walkthrough of multinomial regression, see [Multinomial Logistic Regression in Python and Statsmodels](https://medium.com/@rajeshneupane7/multinomial-logistic-regression-in-python-and-statsmodels-a674c890fe1c).

 ## Final note